 This elective course will provide advanced training in the art, science, and technology of pharmaceutical compounding.

-PHAR 5385: Veterinary Compounding - 3 credits
+PHAR 5286: PCCA Veterinary Compounding Lecture - 2 credits

-This elective course trains the student in comprehensive veterinary pharmacotherapy and applications to compounding for veterinary patients.
+This course trains the student in comprehensive veterinary pharmacotherapy and applications to compounding for veterinary patients.
+It is designed for pharmacy students interested in dosing and administering compounded medications to animals.